ystays/website-next/posts/creative-manifesto.md

 We want to do one thing at a time; to catch one bird with one stone.

 When necessary, abandon unfinished work, but at the right time.
 (The work is done when you feel it is.)

+There is no need to believe or understand anything we say about ourselves or about our art.
+The truth will imprison us with its expectations.